 The Supervisory Board has performed an extensive review of the remuneration system of the Executive Board on the basis of all relevant information, and has looked in particular at whether the total remuneration of Executive Board members is proportionate to the scope of responsibilities of the Executive Board member in question, his personal performance and the economic situation and success of the company in comparison with industry peers and ensuring that this remuneration does not exceed standard remuneration unless there are special reasons for this.

 Remuneration is calculated in such a way as to ensure that it is competitive on a national and international scale, thus offering an incentive for dedicated and successful work.
-The Supervisory Board most recently reviewed the suitability of Executive Board remuneration at its meeting on August 25, 2016 and adjusted it to standard market conditions at its meeting on December 8, 2016 effective
+The Supervisory Board most recently reviewed the appropriateness of the Executive Board remuneration at its meeting on August 25, 2016 and adjusted it to standard market conditions with effect from January 1, 2017 at its meeting on December 8, 2016.
+A renewed review of the appropriateness of the Executive Board remuneration will be conducted by the Supervisory Board in 2019.

 Total remuneration is performance-based and is made up of various components.
 These comprise fixed annual remuneration not linked to performance, performance-related variable remuneration comprising a short-term incentive program (STI) and a long-term incentive program (LTI) as well as fringe benefits and pension commitments.
 The fixed component makes up 60% and the STI 40% of the annual target salary.